duhncan/GotoGrocery/documentation/GoToGrocery_Documentation.md

 ## Member Class

 ## Inventory Class
 The Inventory class only consists of an empty constructor method and a validateProduct method which is used for checking the user input when adding or editing a product.
-It compares each aspect of the product details, product name, inventory level, product size, shelf quantity, and order amount, against a regex string which matches the valid input pattern for each item.
-It returns an integer depending on whather or not any fields were invalid and also which field was invalid.
-This integer is used by the AddItem and EditItem form classes to create a popup message informing the user of which field is invalid, or to add/edit the item if all of teh fields pass teh regex tests.
+It compares each aspect of the product details (product name, inventory level, product size, shelf quantity, and order amount) against a regex string which matches a valid input pattern for each item.
+It returns an integer depending on whether or not any fields were invalid and also which field was invalid.
+This integer is used by the AddItem and EditItem form classes to create a popup message informing the user of which field is invalid, or to add/edit the item if all of the fields pass the regex tests.

 ## Database Class